joaooliveirapro/sftpguard/README.md

 [
     "client_name": "Client",
-        "treshold_hours": 2, // If a file has been modified over this treshold, then it will be highlighted on the table.
+        // If a file has been modified over this treshold,
+        // then it will be highlighted on the table.
+        "treshold_hours": 2,
         "feeds": [
             {
                 "feed_name": "some name",